BeauJoh/thesis/source/11-chapter-3-ode.md

 ## Discussion

-In this chapter we present EOD which places a strong focus on the robustness of applications, curation of additional benchmarks with an increased emphasis on correctness of results and choice of problem size.
+In this chapter, we present EOD which places a strong focus on the robustness of applications, curation of additional benchmarks with an increased emphasis on correctness of results and choice of problem size.
 Other improvements focus on adding additional benchmarks to better represent each Dwarf along with supporting a range of 4 problem sizes for each application.
 The rationale for the latter is to survey the range of applications over a diverse set of HPC accelerators across increasing amounts of work, which allows for a deeper analysis of the memory subsystem on each of these devices.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across diverse architectures.
 We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate fft benchmark.

-Older hardware was used in this evaluation, this was due to availability, but having a greater diversity between generations of microarchitecture could be useful when examining the general purpose nature of the predictive mode in Chapter 5.
+Older hardware was used in this evaluation, this was due to availability, but having a greater diversity between generations of microarchitecture could be useful when examining the general purpose nature of the predictive model in Chapter 5.
-Minimal energy results were able to be collected, since we lacked sudo access on many of these systems, however we have proposed a methodology that can easily be applied to collect additional energy results on the next generation of hardware.
+Minimal energy results were able to be collected since we lacked root access on many of these systems, however, we have proposed a methodology that can easily be applied to collect additional energy results on the next generation of hardware.

-The work presented in this chapter does not address the optimality of the OpenCL programming language for accelerator devices, nor does it need to, instead, it presents the culmination of ground work and the associated considerations required to evaluate the performance of heterogeneous devices from a shared language -- OpenCL.
+The work presented in this chapter does not address the optimality of the OpenCL programming language for accelerator devices, nor does it need to, instead, it presents the culmination of ground-work and the associated considerations required to evaluate the performance of heterogeneous devices from a shared language -- OpenCL.
 The introduced benchmarking suite  -- EOD -- and the corresponding execution times on the full range of accelerators are used in the remainder of this thesis.
 Working on EOD led to the consideration of developing a tool to examine the limitations and characteristics of these codes in a device-independent, and more generally, architecture-independent, way.
 Comparing the runtimes of all kernels and examining the architectural effects on so 15 systems encouraged the development of AIWC -- presented in the next Chapter.
-While performance on a kernel-by-kernel basis could be manually performed over EOD -- collecting results on an abstract OpenCL device via simulation of these kernel codes has enabled a largely automated approach to compare feature-spaces and their suitability / mapping to accelerators.
+While performance on a kernel-by-kernel basis could be manually performed over EOD -- collecting results on an abstract OpenCL device via simulation of these kernel codes has enabled a largely automated approach to compare feature-spaces and their suitability/mapping to accelerators.

 Additionally, the recorded EOD runtimes from this chapter are used as a testbed for the predictive model presented in Chapter 5.
 It serves as a platform which is essential to perform workload scheduling of scientific workloads on accelerator devices which will be common to next-generation scientific HPC nodes.